FraserThompson/thundermaps-trademe/README.md

 ### TradeMe module

-To use the TradeMe module, import it into your code using `import trademe`.
+To use the TradeMe module, import it into your code using `import trademe` and create an instance of the `TradeMe` class.

 To get listings for a certain category, you can use the `getListings` method: